FC Balzers

 FC Balzers is a Liechtensteiner football team based in Balzers.
-They currently compete in the Swiss 2nd League inter-regional, the fifth tier of Swiss football.
+They currently compete in the 2.
+Liga Interregional, the fifth tier of Swiss football.

 Balzers play at Sportplatz Rheinau which is situated right next to the Rhine next to the border with Switzerland where the town of Trübbach lies.

 History

 Formation and early years (1932–1970)

 Founded in Balzers in 1932, FC Balzers was the first foreign team to join the Swiss Football Association and therefore is the oldest football team from Liechtenstein.
 On 22 May 1932, the team played its first friendly match against FC Chur.
 In 1947, the team was promoted to the 3.
 Liga for the first time, after winning their league in the 1946/47 season.
 The team won its first Liechtenstein Cup in 1964, becoming the fourth team to win the competition after FC Triesen, FC Vaduz and FC Schaan.

 Promotions and Liechtenstein Cup domination (1970–1992)

 The club moved to the Sportplatz Rheinhau in 1970, where it has remained ever since.
-In the same year, the Liechtenstein Cup Final was hosted in Balzers for the first time, in which FC Vaduz beat FC Schaan 2-1.
+In the same year, the Liechtenstein Cup Final was hosted in Balzers for the first time, in which FC Vaduz beat FC Schaan 2–1.
 This was also the year in which Balzers were promoted to the 2.
-Liga for the first time, after overcoming a 2-0 half time deficit to win 3-2, in a match for promotion against FC Altstätten.
-In 1973, the club won its second Liechtenstein Cup after beating FC Ruggell 2-1 in the final.
+Liga for the first time, after overcoming a 2-0 half time deficit to win 3–2, in a match for promotion against FC Altstätten.
+In 1973, the club won its second Liechtenstein Cup after beating FC Ruggell 2–1 in the final.
 In 1975, the 1964-65 Bundesliga top goalscorer Rudolf Brunnenmeier joined Balzers, and the team was promoted to the 1.
 Liga for the first time at the end of the 1975/76 season.
-From 1978 to 1984, Balzers won the Liechtenstein Cup 5 out of a possible 6 times, only finishing as runners up in 1979-80.
+From 1978 to 1984, Balzers won the Liechtenstein Cup 5 out of a possible 6 times, only finishing as runners up in 1979–80.
 Between 1986 and 1992 the club was relegated down to the 2.
 Liga and then promoted back up to the 1.
-Liga several times, however the club still won the Liechtenstein Cup twice in this period - in 1988-89 and 1990-91.
+Liga several times, however the club still won the Liechtenstein Cup twice in this period - in 1988-89 and 1990–91.